xavdid/advent-of-code/blog/src/content/writeups/2024/7/index.md

         return sum(process_line(line, include_concat=True) for line in self.input)
 ```

 But now we get to our performance problem.
-This solution takes more than 20 seconds to run, which is unnacaptible.
+This solution takes more than 20 seconds to run, which is unacceptable.
 We could refactor the whole thing, (there are definitely some tricks!) but we've already solved it and reworking the whole thing feels like a marginal benefit at best.

 At the beginning, I mentioned how each line is totally independent and can be handled individually.
 Problems like that are a great candidates for parallel computation, where the CPU puts work onto each of its cores.
 By default, Python only uses a single core, which means every line is waiting on the one before it.
 If we could work on multiple lines at once, we'd finish in a fraction of the time.